 Note that there are usually many different value functions that could solve the problem.
-Extracting value functions with few terms and integer or fractional coefficients from the optimisation problem, however, requires some tuning (see Appendix~\ref{app:value_fct}).
+Extracting value functions with few terms and integer or fractional coefficients from the optimization problem, however, requires some tuning (see App.~\ref{app:value_fct}).
 The process becomes more cumbersome as we increase the number of variables.
 We thus do not provide value functions for larger $L$ here.
-We remark that extracting valid value functions from the optimisation is, nevertheless, always possible.
+We remark that extracting valid value functions from the optimization is, nevertheless, always possible.

-\subsection{Entanglement detection in many-body systems: the multi-round GHZ game}
+\subsection{Entanglement detection in many-body systems: the automaton-guided GHZ game}